Thapar among 12 emeritus professors asked to submit CVs: JNU admin

 Former JNU vice-chancellor Asis Datta, noted scientist R Rajaraman and historian Romila Thapar are among 12 emeritus professors whose CVs have been sought by Jawaharlal Nehru University administration for a review of their work.
 The professor emeritus is an honorary position given to noted faculty members after their retirement.
 The emeritus professors are free to do academic work in the departments they are attached to and may supervise research scholars as a core supervisor along with regular faculty members.

-The JNU administration's decision to ask Thapar to submit her CV for assessment for her continuation as professor emerita had drawn sharp criticism from various quarters.
+The JNU administration's decision to ask historian Thapar to submit her CV for assessment for her continuation as professor emerita drew sharp criticism from various quarters.
 However, the JNU registrar on Monday said that there are 11 others who have also been asked to submit their CVs.

-The HRD Ministry on Monday clarified that there was no move by JNU to discontinue anyone's professor emeritus status and only the standard procedures were being followed.
-"Professors H S Gill, C K Varshney, SD Muni, Ashok Sanjay Guha, Asis Datta, R Rajaraman, Romila Thapar, Yogendra Singh, D Banerji, T K Oommen, Amit Bhaduri and Shiela Bhalla have been sent letters by the varsity administration.
+The HRD Ministry on Monday clarified that there was no move to discontinue Professor Emeritus status to anyone by JNU and only standard procedures are being followed.
+"Professors H S Gill, C K Varshney, Ashok Sanjay Guha, Asis Datta, R Rajaraman, Romila Thapar, Yogendra Singh, D Banerji, T K Oommen, Amit Bhaduri and Shiela Bhalla have been sent letters by the varsity administration.
 They attained the age of 75 before March 31, 2019," JNU registrar Pramod Kumar told PTI.

 He said some of them have already sent their replies, including Thapar.
 Those who have not sent their replies, will be sent reminders and after their replies are received, a committee will review their CVs.
 Kumar said that even internationally, the professor emeritus position is not a permanent position.